 - The Bladerunner (no relation) by Alan Nourse had the government require sterilization as the price of medical treatment.
 A "bladerunner" was someone who smuggled surgical tools for doctors willing to perform unauthorized medicine (doctors weren't permitted to take medical equipment out of the hospitals).

 - A variation of this based on gender is put out in The Dark Elf Trilogy.
-(See the Forgotten Realms entry below, as these books are the ones that defined those rules.)
 The main character (who has since become well known) was, incidentally, a third son.

 - In Inside Out by Maria V Snyder, the population is divided into two castes, the Uppers and the scrubs.
 Scrubs are encouraged to have as many children as possible and are denied birth control.
 Men and children who break the rules are executed, but fertile women who commit infractions become "breeders", kept chained down and constantly pregnant until their bodies give out from the strain.
 Uppers, on the other hand, are allowed one child per couple.
 If there's an accident with their birth control, the extra child is dyed to look like the scrubs' ethnicity and given to a scrub foster mother.
 The overlords use this to foster class division, telling the scrubs that the Uppers are spoiled rotten and telling the Uppers that the scrubs are too lazy and selfish to use birth control despite their overpopulation.

 - In The Caves of Steel, Earth licenses couples to have a number of children based on the parents' genes and social contributions.
 This is presented quite neutrally (Asimov considered overpopulation to be a major threat).
-Spacer societies are considered less moral, since they combine population control with eugenic breeding programs and mandated late term abortion.
+Spacer societies are considered less moral, since they combine population control with eugenic breeding programs and mandated late term abortion (late term as in "all the way up to adulthood").

 - In the Uglies series, parents are prohibited, and also incapable because of the whole pretty-mind-thing, of having more than one child every ten years.
 This keeps the pretty parents able to focus on one child, and keeps sibling bonds from forming.
 It's surprisingly effective.